ucc23/ucc/_pages/FAQ.md

 The **UCC** provides for each entry a table of fundamental parameters, when available.
-These parameters are extracted from the [included literature](/articles) and their median is estimated to provide a single value for each parameter.
+These parameters are extracted from the [included literature](/articles) and their median is estimated to provide a single representative value for each parameter (shown in the **UCC** row).
 The columns
 <b>DAv, Bfr, BSS</b> correspond to differential extinction, binary fraction, and
 blue stragglers, respectively. <b>BSS</b> values can be listed as fractions or integers.